benhj/knoxcrypt/README.md

 The whole filesystem image is encrypted using a very basic stream cipher.
-Although this has bits borrowed from the ARCFOUR algorithm, it should not be relied upon for strong encryption and I give no guarantees as to its strength (of which there might be very little) and security.
+Although this has bits borrowed from the ARCFOUR algorithm, it should not be relied upon for strong encryption and I give no guarantees as to its strength (of which there might be very little) and security*.
 During development ARCFOUR proper was implemented but was found to be too slow to be of any practical value.

+*I have looked at my implementation closer and have discovered that its ARCFOUR but without the swap operation.
+ARCFOUR without the swap implementation is provably insecure.

 The keen developer is encouraged to implement their own transformational cipher.
 All she needs to do is implement the function `doTransform` in `IByteTransformer` as defined in `IByteTransformer.hpp`.